oliveiradan/clumsy-bird/README.md

 * Waits for the build to complete and deploys the project to the cloud

 Once it completes, you'll have the Clumsy Bird application running both on your laptop and in the cloud.
 That's how easy it is to get started with Shipped!

+Create-and-deploy is an example of a Shipped CLI script that runs several CLI commands in succession.
+You can see the contents of the script with the command:

+    shipped script list create-and-deploy

+The commands in the script perform the same tasks as the Shipped UI actions described in the next step.
+You can get an overview of some CLI commands by following along with the script as you read through the next step.
+For more detailed documentation on the CLI, use its help command,

+    shipped help

 ### Step 5.
 Compose and Deploy Your Project with the Shipped UI
 If you've composed your project with the CLI, you can skip this step.
 However, if you prefer to compose your project online - or would just like to see how it's done - just use any modern browser (we recommend Chrome) to navigate to the [Shipped welcome page](http://shipped-cisco.com).